-Instead, I need you to accept that they Will and Frank currently have no reason to hope for good fruit of obedience to Christ in this area of their life.
+Instead, I need you to accept that Will and Frank currently have no reason to hope for good fruit of obedience to Christ in this area of their life.
 Is there hope for the next life?
 Yes!
 But this life?
-No. Sure, adopting Side A might make matters even worse, but if holding onto a traditional sexual ethic means depression and suicide, is following a traditional sexual ethic really better?
+No. Sure, adopting a revisionist sexual ethic might make matters even worse, but if holding onto a historic sexual ethic means depression and suicide, is following a historic sexual ethic really better?
 Will and Frank’s pain isn’t for lack of hard work and prayer.
-God isn't waiting for the right moment to magically make everything better.
+God isn’t waiting for the right moment to magically make everything better.
 The status quo exists because churches have been unwilling to do what it takes to offer something better.

 Now, let me ask you, pastors and Christian leaders, one question: If you don’t do something about this, who will?

 I know what you’re going to say: “I have so much on my plate already.
 There are so many hurting people in my church.”
 I believe you that you really do know and love people like Will and Frank.
 But time after time when confronted with stories like these, you’ve found some way to tell yourself, “It can’t really be this bad.”
 Just this one time, I’m asking you to resist the temptation to look away.